 The classic rooms and suites provide en suite bathrooms, free Wi-Fi, cable TV and ceiling fans.
 Suites feature separate living areas.
 Some rooms offer river or garden views.

 Full breakfast is served in a traditional dining room.
 There's also an outdoor deck with seating.

 Retrace your route a short distance to Emerald Junction, and then follow the beautiful Dunk River east through the valley toward Hunter River.
 A short 15 minute vehicle transfer brings you to North Rustico, where you’ll cycle the coastal path of Prince Edward Island National Park to your accommodation in Cavendish.
-Spend the afternoon visiting the historic Green Gables Heritage Site and relaxing on the nearby beaches.
+If you wish you can cycle a total of 51km today if you want to take the longer option.

 Enjoy your stay at this family-run Inn located only a 20 minute walk away from the beach, and right next to the Green Gables House.
 This property boasts 6 acres of quiet, and peaceful land, as well as charming rooms and an included breakfast.